facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 ## 5. Widget messages

 The communication from the widget to the application once the facial characteristics extraction is finished is done through events.
-In order to indicate which class will implement this method (implements the protocol), you should indicate it in the second parameter of the “init” method (in this example, “self”):
+In order to indicate which class will implement this method (implements the protocol), you should indicate it in the second parameter of the init method (in this example, `self`):
 ```objc
     _widget = [[SelphiWidgetalloc] initWithFrontCameraIfAvailable:true
                 resources:[bundlepathForResource:@"fphi-widget-resources-SelphiLive-1.2" ofType:@"zip"]
                 delegate:self error:&error];
 ```
-In this case, “self” indicates that it will be implemented in the same class that the call is done.
+In this case, `self` indicates that it will be implemented in the same class that the call is done.

 ### 5.1.
 Protocol events